-main-te-nance 1. continuing repair work: work that is done regularly to keep a machine, building, or piece of equipment in good condition and working order (often used before a noun ) For example: “We take the car in for maintenance every six months.”
+main-te-nance: 1. continuing repair work: work that is done regularly to keep a machine, building, or piece of equipment in good condition and working order (often used before a noun ) For example: “We take the car in for maintenance every six months.”

-“An average of one out of four vehicles gets a new battery every year,” said Rich White, executive director of the Car Care Council.
-“Sooner or later all batteries have to be replaced, but having to so prematurely can involve more than the cost of a road service call and a new battery, it can be inconvenient as well.”
+“An average of one out of four vehicles gets a new battery every year,” says Rich White, executive director of the Car Care Council.
+“Sooner or later all batteries have to be replaced, but having to do so prematurely can involve more than the cost of a road service call and a new battery, it can be inconvenient as well.”

 ● Be sure the electrical system is charging at the correct rate; overcharging can damage a battery as quickly as undercharging.